 ―Yes, celebrities were the influencers back then.

-Sellers are not confident in new products, and have to try and create many products to reach the sale goal.
+Sellers are not confident in new products, and have to try and create many products to reach their sales goals.

 ―I hear that in the past, there were promotions to the mass, to everyone.
 But nowadays, companies have to adjust to individual needs.

 But some time has passed, and some customers are beginning to become interested in custom suits.
-I believe that this trend means that even if it becomes expensive a bit, customers are searching for clothes that really suit them.
+I believe that this trend shows that even if fashion becomes more expensive, customers will just want clothes that really suit them.

-But, when they did and gave birth to a child, they had to leave.
+But, when they did get married and decided to have a child, they had to leave.

 ―Is that because it is too difficult to raise a child and work at the same time?